 Roepke Public Relations

-CaringBridge, the third largest nonprofit Web site in the world, is a free resource that connects family and friends during illness, treatment and recovery.
-Visitors to CaringBridge sites have left over 11 million messages of support and encouragement for the patient and their family.
+CaringBridge, one of the largest Web sites run by a nonprofit organization, connects caregivers, family and friends facing a serious medical condition, treatment and recovery.
+Visitors to CaringBridge sites have left over 12 million messages of support and encouragement for patients, caregivers and their families.

 Share your story with others - Create a CaringBridge Web site and share your day to day experiences.
-Give others the chance to read and contribute their advice, thoughts and well-wishes.
+Give others in your inner circle the chance to read and contribute their advice, thoughts and well-wishes.
 The amount of support you receive will surprise you!

 CaringBridge is a nonprofit offering many ways for people to care for each other during any type of health event.
 Its mission is to amplify the love, hope and compassion in the world, making each health journey easier.
 For more information, visit www.CaringBridge.org.